junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Dean."

-The universe restarts, the singularity point is nothing more than that.
+The universe restarts, the singularity point of big bang is nothing more than that.

 <br>

-### Act.
-3-3
+### Act 3-3

+> **Outline:** Dean responds to Cas's confession, so now his heart is no longer *empty*, it's filled with feelings.
+And so the Empty is no longer empty, which is unbearable to the Empty and it loses control of them.
+So they use this feeling as their connection back to the earth and escape the Empty.

 The shapes stabilize, the lights around them glare more blindingly.